Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 ### File System

-You need to seperately configure audit permissions on files and/or folders in order for access to be logged.
+You need to separately configure audit permissions on files and/or folders in order for access to be logged.
 For example, by right-clicking, opening Properties, Security tab, Advanced, Auditing tab and then adding a Principal and what permissions to monitor.
 It is recommended only to monitor access to sensitive files as there will be too much noise if too many files are enabled for logging.